geocine/remeta/README.md

 ## Installation

-Build or download ReMeta from the Releases page and place it in any folder.
+Build or download `remeta.exe` from the [Releases page](https://github.com/geocine/remeta/releases) and place it in any folder.

 Modify path to `remeta.exe` in `add.reg`.
 Replace `D:\\SW\\bin\\` with your path to `remeta.exe`.
 Then run `add.reg` to add ReMeta to the Windows context menu.